umbraco/UmbracoDocs/umbraco-workflow/configuration.md

 #### ReminderThreshold (int)

 Sets the date on which to send notification emails, prior to the review date elapsing.
-For example, if the `ReviewPeriod` is 20, and the `ReminderThreshold` is 3, notifications will be sent in 17 days, or 3 days before the review date.
+For example, if the `ReviewPeriod` is 20 and the `ReminderThreshold` is 3, notifications will be sent in 17 days or 3 days before the review date.

 #### SendNotifications (bool)